smscbook/smscbook.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
+title: Stochastic Methods in Scientific Computing
+subtitle: From Foundations to Advanced Techniques
 ---

-page.title: Stochastic Methods in Scientific Computing page.subtitle: From Foundations to Advanced Techniques